yura-kutsiy/rest-flask-nginx-People/README.md

       operationId: people.read_all
       tags:
         - People
-      summary: Read the entire list of people
+      summary: Read whole list of employees
-      description: Read the list of people
+      description: Read the list of employees
       parameters:
         - name: length
           in: query
           type: integer
-          description: Number of people to get from people
+          description: Number of employees to get from people
           required: false
         - name: offset
           in: query
           type: integer
-          description: Offset from beginning of list where to start gathering people
+          description: Offset from beginning of list where to start gathering employee
           required: false
       responses:
         200:
-          description: Successfully read people list operation
+          description: Successfully read employee list operation
           schema:
             type: array
             items: